 GM crops and foods on the market in Canada

-These crops mostly end up as processed food ingredients and animal feed.
+These GM crops mostly end up as processed food ingredients and animal feed.
 They are genetically engineered to be insect resistant and/or herbicide tolerant.
 For details on where these GM crops are planted, and how much, see CBAN’s GMO Inquiry report “Where in the world are GM crops and foods?”

 GM crops around the world